rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/metrics/system_metrics/sys-metric-reference.md

 * ***usage_user*** is the percentage of time that the CPU is in user mode

 ## Wireless
-The wireless statistics are device dependent.
+The wireless statistics are device-dependent.
 Each driver will provide only some statistics based on hardware support.
 As the values depend on the driver, the range of values may change.
-Hence, you need to refer to your driver documentation for the correct interpretation of those values.
+Hence, you need to refer to your driver documentation for the correct interpretation of those values. rapyuta.io extractss wireless metric data from ***/proc/net/wireless***.
-For more information, read the manual page of [iwconfig(8)](https://linux.die.net/man/8/iwconfig).
+For more information, read the manual page of [iwconfig](https://linux.die.net/man/8/iwconfig).